Sidebun/Upkeepmonitor/README.md

 This will open the prompt for your network gateway, as soon as you enter the gateway the main program will open and run.

+To reset the database and/or csv-file, simply remove the file from your directory and it will create a new file when running.